UndeadKernel/pacfiles-mode/README.md

 The `[Apply All]` and `[Discard All]` buttons do what you would expect them to do.

 ## Ediff tricks and tips
-When merging an update, Ediff is setup as this:
+When merging an update, Ediff's setup will look like this:

 ![Ediff interface](/../screenshots/ediff_ui.png "Ediff interface")